 Smart home technology has evolved rapidly over the past few years.
 Today, a wide variety of energy saver light bulbs exist to suit many different users.

 You can get bulbs with warm, neutral, and cool light color temperatures.
-You can also purchase bulbs that can be any color of the rainbow or any color on the daylight spectrum.
+You can also purchase bulbs in any color of the rainbow or any color on the daylight spectrum.
+You can get bulbs that change color and light temperature.
 The choices are endless.

 When it comes to smart lighting, you have three main options from which to choose.
-Each has its own set of benefits and drawbacks.
+Each has its benefits and drawbacks.

-• Smart Switches: When you want to control light bulbs operated by a light switch, smart switches are another option.
-They're particularly useful for switches that control several lightbulbs at the same time.
+- Smart switches: When you want to control light bulbs operated by a light switch, smart switches are another option.
+They're particularly useful for switches that control several light bulbs at the same time.
 However, while they offer benefits like timing and scheduling, they typically don't do color changes.
-Thus, compared to the other options, switches have more features than smart plugs, but less than bulbs.
+Switches have more features than smart plugs, but less than bulbs.

-• Smart Plugs: Smart plugs convert ordinary appliances in your home into "smart" ones.
+- Smart plugs: Smart plugs convert ordinary appliances in your home into smart ones.
 They do this by allowing you to control the power supply to the appliance through an app on your smartphone.
 To create a smart lamp, you can add a smart plug to any ordinary electrical outlet in your home and then plug in your favorite mood lighting.
-In terms of features, plugs only provide basic on/off control and energy tracking, the fewest of the three smart lighting options.
+In terms of features, plugs only provide basic on/off control and energy tracking.

 Smart Light Bulb Shapes

 Of course, new technology often means new fashions.
-The vintage-looking Edison-style bulbs are the newest kid on the block, and their exposed filaments and intricate designs place aesthetics front-and-center.
+The vintage-looking Edison-style bulbs have had another day in the sun, and their exposed filaments and intricate designs place aesthetics front and center.

 Popular Smart Light Brands

-When you think about the best smart lights, the first brand that likely comes to mind is Philip Hue, which comes in many distinctive variations.
-However, there are many other brands out there vying for your attention, including:
+When you think about the best smart lights, there are many other brands out there vying for your attention, including:

-Whichever of these best smart light bulbs you choose, we recommend that you buy everything from one brand so it all works together effectively and through the same app.
+Whichever of these companies you get your smart lights from, we recommend you buy everything from one brand so it all works together effectively and through the same app.
 This will be simpler than managing several apps at the same time.

 Control Smart Lights With Your Voice